Have you ever been inside an old church or cathedral? Chances are, you’ve seen beautiful works of art – in the windows.

-The window above is called a rose window.
-‘Rose window’ is a general term applied to round decorative windows, with a design that resembles the petals of a rose.
-Rose windows are characteristic of Gothic architecture, and can be found in most Gothic cathedrals in Northern France.
+The window you see above is called a rose window.
+‘Rose window’ is a general term applied to round decorative windows.
+See how the design on the window resembles the petals of a rose?
+Rose windows are characteristic of Gothic architecture.
+If you see a Gothic cathedral in Northern France, you’ll likely see rose windows and lots of other stained glass designs.
+Cathedrals across Europe have beautiful stained glass windows.

 Try making your own rose window.
 First, use a sharpener to collect colorful wax shavings on a piece of wax paper.